LukeMathWalker/pavex/docs/guide/request_data/path/path_parameters.md

 ### Unsupported field types

 Path parameters are best used to encode **values**, such as numbers, strings, or dates.
-There is no standard way to encode more complex types such as collections (e.g. `Vec<T>`, tuples) in a route parameter.
+There is no standard way to encode more complex types such as collections (e.g. `Vec<T>`, tuples) in a path parameter.
 As a result, Pavex doesn't support them.

 Pavex will do its best to catch unsupported types at compile time, but it's not always possible.